ingeninge/Wasserhahn/README.md

 The Outputs are controlling two relais.
 One for openeing and one for closing the valve.
 The outputs are held active for 90 seconds.

 MQTT-protocol ist used to control the garden water tap remotely.

+Todo: update mill and drill files, mill, solder and test the layout.
+Release to public